Prepare for Interviews

 Identify an interview panel to hire support staff, professional staff and academic professional officers and management

-• A panel of no more than four interviewers is recommended and should include the hiring manager, department personnel, a technical expert if appropriate and any other appropriate person (i.e. HR Service Partner).
+• A panel of no more than four interviewers is recommended and should include the hiring manager, department personnel, a technical expert if appropriate and any other appropriate person (i.e. HR Partner).
+It is highly recommended for leadership positions that your HR Partner is included as a panel member.

 Identify a selection committee for hiring academic staff and faculty

-• For Academic Faculty hiring please follow the Academic Selection Procedure and procedures when selecting your committee.
+• For Academic Faculty hiring please follow the Academic Selection Procedure when selecting your committee.

-• We encourage you to assemble a selection committee to advise on the appointment of continuing appointments and temporary appointments eight months or longer.
+• We encourage you to assemble a selection committee to advise on the appointment of continuing and temporary appointments of eight months or longer.

 • We recommend the committee consist of at least three individuals reflective of the demographic diversity of the university, inclusive of persons historically under-represented.